Perceived Intensities of Normal and Shear Skin Stimuli using a Wearable Haptic Bracelet: Experiment 1: Stiffness Discrimination

-The overall experiment is composed of two parts, one for each direction of force.
+The overall experiment is composed of two parts, one for each direction of force (normal vs. shear).
 For each part, there is a training block with 24 trials and 3 testing blocks with 16 trials each.
-Each testing block renders forces from one location of forces, while the training block covers all of the locations with a predefined order.
-Once the part is completed, the user is asked to wear the bracelet with the other force direction and repeat the entire procedure.
-Between each block and part, the user was given a break time to rest as needed.
+Once the first part is completed, the participant wears the bracelet with the other force direction and repeats the entire procedure.
+Between each block and part, the participant was given a break time to rest as needed.
 Each participant performed the task in a different order.

 There are two objects in the virtual environment.
-The stiffness value of one object is kept at 300~N/mm.
-The stiffness of the other object is pseudo-randomized among 100, 200, 400, and 500~N/mm.
-The locations of the two objects is randomized.
+The stiffness value of one object is kept at 300~N/m. and the other object is pseudo-randomized among 100, 200, 400, and 500~N/m.
+Their initial locations are randomized.

 During the experiment, the participant sees two identical boxes which have different simulated stiffness values.
 Participants move their index finger so that their avatar in the virtual environment interacts with these virtual objects.
 Specifically, they press on each object to evaluate its stiffness and drag the stiffer object to the target zone.
 While interacting with the virtual objects, the participants were not constrained in terms of their interaction strategies or finger movements.
 The experiment has two modes: training and testing.
 The training mode aims to guide the user towards interpreting the haptic cues correctly while assessing the stiffness values of the virtual boxes.
 Therefore, the target zone changes color based on the participant's answer.
 If the answer is correct, the zone turns green, and if the answer is wrong, the zone turns red (Figure \ref{fig:TrainingScheme} (c) and (d)).
 During the testing mode, the target zone becomes opaque to indicate task completion.

 As the participant interacts with virtual boxes, rendered forces are computed based on the stiffness values.
 The linear actuators are position controlled, so desired forces are expressed in the form of desired displacements using a fixed force-to-displacement ratio 0.03~N/mm~\cite{Diller2001}.
 Even though hairy skin was previously reported with stiffness of 0.03~N/mm for normal and 0.04~N/mm for shear directions, whether skin stiffness is different for the dorsal and ventral sides of the wrist is unknown.
 Thus, in order to provide consistent stimuli, we kept the level of displacements (as opposed to force) the same for the different conditions.
 Biggs et al. showed that hairy skin is three times more sensitive to shear displacements than normal~\cite{Biggs2002}, so we foresee that stiffness discrimination would be better with shear feedback.

-\section{Results and Discussion}
+\subsection{Results and Discussion}